 Cookies are not programs or software.
-When you visit a website it stores a snippet of text from your visit, the next time you visit this text is retrieved by the website and they recognise you depending on the type of website.
+When you visit a website it stores a snippet of text from your visit, the next time you visit that website, this text is retrieved by the website and they recognise you depending on the type of website.
 So when it feels like a website knows your preferences or is showing you items based on previous searches or choices this is because the website has used a cookie to recognise you.
 Cookies on our website do NOT store personally identifiable information such as postal addresses, email addresses or phone numbers.

 Our cookies help us:

 Make our website work as you'd expect

 Remember your settings during and between visits

 Offer you services/content relevant to you (banner advertising)

 Allow you to share pages (stories/articles) with social networks like Facebook